ietf-wg-asdf/SDF/sdf.md

     Note that there can be multiple such affordance declarations, one per affordance type.

-  * The same applies for groupings made mandatory within groupings containing them.
+  * The same applies to groupings made mandatory within groupings containing them.

 * the Boolean value `true`.